leo91000/graphile_worker_rs/docs/src/operations/migrations.md

 Packaged migration SQL uses the `:GRAPHILE_WORKER_SCHEMA` placeholder internally.
 The migration executor replaces that placeholder with the escaped schema name before executing each SQL statement.

+## Separate Migration and Worker Roles

+A deployment can use a schema-owning migration role and a more restricted worker role.
+Apply migrations with the owner first, then start workers against the current revision.
+The worker needs `USAGE` on the selected schema, table access for queue operations, sequence access for inserts, and execution privileges on the schema's functions.
+The migration ledger must also be readable.

+Privileges must cover newly created objects after upgrades (including recovery tables when recovery is enabled); use appropriate default privileges for the role that creates those objects.
+A restricted worker cannot install a missing schema or apply a pending migration.
+Provision and validate the grants on an isolated database before rolling out this arrangement.